jessamynsmith/underquotedbot/README.md

     mkvirtualenv underquotedbot
     pip install -r requirements/development.txt

+In order to run unit tests, you must install and start redis, e.g. on OSX:

+    brew install redis
+    brew services start redis

 Run tests with coverage (should be 100%) and check code style:

     coverage run -m nose